pollyleyka/pollyleyka/README.md

 Is a CLI utility for calculating differences between two data structures.<br>
 more details in [repo](https://github.com/pollyleyka/frontend-project-46)<br>

 There are also projects wich I did when I was learning on my own.
-There are more about HTML/CSS and wisual content on webPages.
+They are more about HTML/CSS and visual content on webPages.

 * #### adaptiv-docmed
 Adaptive webpage for Moscow clinic *Docmed*.
 Using component approach. <br>